This is primarily a teaching dance, but will also be used for some performances.

 Raise Swords to High Touch

 5-8 The dancer BEHIND number one does the same but tucks the end of his sword under Number 1’s.
-LIFT, UP, STEP, TUCK
+UP, DOWN, STEP, TUCK

 It’s very important that the dancer behind goes second, as this makes it easier for him to copy what number 1 has just done.